The 2020 Suffrage Centennial in Washington

 2020 marks 100 years since the ratification of the 19th Amendment, ensuring the right to vote for most women.
 Washington was the 5th state in the nation where women won the right to vote, before the amendment was ratified nationally.

-- Votes for Women Centennial Grant program *now closed
+- Votes for Women Centennial Grant program

-- Learn about projects we are supporting here
+- Learn about projects we supported

 - Statewide Suffrage Centennial Events Calendar